|

 rising juniors preparing to become certified teachers of secondary

 mathematics.
 Baum is majoring in secondary education mathematics.
+“By providing my future students with an

 understanding of math at the most basic level, I want to ensure them